acreditta/lacnet-ssi-api-modified/README.md

 ## SSI API Modified to be used for Acreditta

-This is the source code of lacnet ssi-api (see README ORIG.md) with the following modifications to be used for Acreditta:
+This is the source code of lacnet ssi-api (see README ORIG.md, and take into account that this API uses the port 8080) with the following modifications to be used for Acreditta:

 <ul>
 <li>Modify config to include the network name (testnet or mainnet)</li>